bufbuild/buf/README.md

 ## The Buf Schema Registry

 The [Buf Schema Registry][bsr] (BSR) is a SaaS platform for managing your Protobuf APIs.
-It provides a centralized registry and a single source of truth for all of your Protobuf assets, including not just your `.proto` files but also [plugins] and code generation [templates].
+It provides a centralized registry and a single source of truth for all of your Protobuf assets.
 Although the BSR provides an intuitive browser UI, `buf` enables you to perform most BSR-related tasks from the command line, such as [pushing] Protobuf sources to the registry and managing [users] and [repositories].
 The BSR is currently in [**beta**][bsr_post].

 > The BSR is not required to use `buf`.
 We've made the core [features] of the `buf` CLI available to _all_ Protobuf users.